Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Results

 \section{Results}

 We first evaluate all models in Section~\ref{subsec:init_eval}, and select a subset of models that exhibit bias and toxic behavior and are reasonably able to generate in the target non-English languages (high language consistency).
 This subset of models is then finetuned in English with the goal of debiasing and detoxification.
-Next, in Section~\ref{subsec:ft_eval} we discuss the \textbf{cross-lingual} effects of this finetuning on the model's bias and toxicity levels, and on their language generation abilities in the non-English evaluation languages.
+Next, in Section~\ref{subsec:ft_eval} we discuss the \textbf{cross-lingual} effects of this finetuning on the model's bias and toxicity levels, and on their language modeling abilities in the non-English evaluation languages.

-We report the results of our initial evaluation of instruction-tuned models in Table~\ref{tab:init_eval_instruct} and the results for the base models in Table~\ref{tab:init_eval_base} in Appendix~\ref{sec:appendix-eval-base}.
+We report the results of our initial evaluation of instruction-tuned models in Table~\ref{tab:init_eval_instruct}, and Table~\ref{tab:init_eval_instruct_perspdiv} in Appendix~\ref{sec:appendix-eval-init}, and the results for the base models in Table~\ref{tab:init_eval_base} in Appendix~\ref{sec:appendix-eval-base}.
 Even though we focus our evaluation on the non-English languages included in the benchmarks, we separately report the results for English in Appendix~\ref{sec:appendix-eng_eval}.